 What disasters aren't covered by homeowners insurance?

 Your homeowners insurance probably has notable exclusions for flooding and earth movements.
 Depending on where you live, you might also face limited coverage if hail damages your property.
 Fortunately, there are usually other coverage options available if you live in an area that's more exposed to these types of natural disasters.

 Flood damage and mudflows are frequently excluded from coverage by home insurers, so you'll have to purchase a flood insurance policy through the National Flood Insurance Program (NFIP) to receive protection.
 The NFIP, a federal program that collects research on flood damage in the U.S., works through private insurers to provide you with federally-sponsored flood insurance.

 There's usually a 30-day waiting period for flood insurance.
 If you live in an area that's prone to flooding, you should consider purchasing a policy before the height of the flood season to avoid facing uninsurable damage to your home.

 Earthquake and sinkhole damage

-Insurance for mudslides and landslides is available in some states like California and Washington through a limited number of carriers.
-If you believe your property is threatened, you could benefit from coverage.
-However, these policies can be expensive due to how often these states experience landslides.
+Insurance for mudslides and landslides is available in some states, like California and Washington, through a limited number of carriers.
+If you believe your property is at risk, you could benefit from coverage.
+However, these policies can be expensive due to how frequently these states experience landslides.

-Usually, your home insurance policy guards against hail damage.
-However, this can change if you live in an area that experiences frequent hailstorms such as the Great Plains states.
+Your home insurance policy usually guards against hail damage.
+However, this may not be the case if you live in an area with frequent hailstorms, such as the Great Plains states.
 Insurers in these places may impose higher deductibles for hail damage or restrict payments for cosmetic damage caused by hail.
 This means that you may not be able to file a claim if the hail causes only superficial harm rather than structural damage.

 Does homeowners insurance cover tornado damage?